-I’m a bit addicted to creating story stones for my kids, they’re the kind of thing that I wasn’t sure if my children would go for but they love to use them as story prompts and these DIY nativity story stones are a great way to help them remember the story of the nativity.
+I’m a bit addicted to creating story stones for my kids, they’re the kind of thing that I wasn’t sure if my children would go for but they love to use them as story prompts and these DIY nativity story stones are a great way to help them remember the story of the very first Christmas.

-I started by drawing all the outlines using a thin black pen (I would recommend this even if you are going to paint a Sharpie should work as well).
+I started by drawing all the outlines using a thin black pen.
 Both the sets of pens I’ve used are easy to remove if you make a mistake, just give the stone a bit of a rub with a baby wipe and then try again when it’s dried off (if you use a sharpie or acrylic paint then nail polish remover is your friend especially with acetone in it).

 Give your stones a minute or two to dry and they are ready to share with your kids for them to use as a story prompt or to talk about the nativity story.
 These are also great for kids to make themselves and to display as a little nativity scene.

 - Stones or pebbles

 - Draw the outlines of the characters in black POSCA pen.

 - Use the chalk pens to fill in your black outlines.
 This makes it easy for a child to distinguish between some of the characters.